QCOP/it-info/README.md

 ![logo11](https://raw.githubusercontent.com/QCOP/it-info/master/imgs/stepc.png "Logo Title Text 2")

 Last step, change `CNAME` row, `rdata` column to be `qcop.github.io` and the `localhost.qcop.ca` row to be `http://qcop.github.io/qcop-20XX`.
 This will take a little while to kick in.

 ![logo12](https://raw.githubusercontent.com/QCOP/it-info/master/imgs/stepd.png "Logo Title Text 2")

+## Collecting Applications

+You can use a few options around the internet.
+[TypeForm](https://typeform.com) is probably my recommendation.